Skip to content

 This is a huge level of responsibility.

-In order to accept this responsibility -- while not actually doing all the work yourself -- you will need to create systems to ensure things happen.
+In order to accept this responsibility -- while not actually doing all the work yourself -- you need to create systems to ensure things happen.

 Ensuring things happen is not trivial.
 Humans have been trying to address this challenge for millennia.